Shadowjumper3000/AlcoholTracker/README.md

 # Alcohol Tracker

-The Alcohol Tracker is a web-based application that allows users to track the volume of pure alcohol consumed based on the drink volume and alcohol percentage.
-It utilizes IndexedDB to store all data locally in the web browser.
+This alcohol tracker was commissioned by my friend Lennart.
+It calculates the amount of alcohol consumed based on the volume and percentage of the drink.
+It also stores one week's worth of data in local storage.

-## Features
+## Usage

+To use the Alcohol Tracker, follow these steps:

+1. Go to the webpage [alcoholtracker.shadowlabs.cc](https://alcoholtracker.shadowlabs.cc).
+2. Enter the volume and percentage of the drink you consumed.
-- Calculate the volume of pure alcohol consumed based on drink volume and alcohol percentage.
+3. The tracker will calculate the amount of alcohol consumed and store the data in local storage.
-- Store and retrieve data locally in the web browser using IndexedDB.
-- View a summary of alcohol consumption over time.
-- Set goals and track progress towards reducing alcohol consumption.

 ## Technologies Used

+The Alcohol Tracker is built using the following technologies:

+- HTML
+- CSS
-- HTML, CSS, and JavaScript for the front-end development.
+- JavaScript
-- IndexedDB for local data storage.
-- [Chart.js](https://www.chartjs.org/) for visualizing alcohol consumption data.

-## Getting Started

-To run the Alcohol Tracker locally, follow these steps:

-1. Download HTML
-2. Open HTML

-## Usage

-1. Enter the drink volume and alcohol percentage in the provided input fields.
-2. Click the "Add Drink" button to calculate the volume of pure alcohol consumed and store the data in IndexedDB.
-3. View the summary of alcohol consumption over time in the chart.
-4. Set goals and track your progress towards reducing alcohol consumption.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- [Chart.js](https://www.chartjs.org/) - Simple yet flexible JavaScript charting library.
-- [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) - Web API for client-side storage of significant amounts of structured data.